mle2718/Lee-Counterfactual_Modeling_of_Multispecies_Fisheries/README.md

 Then, run  ``/processes/runSim_Econonly_validation.R.``  Model results in the manuscript correspond to the output data where ``m==2`` (see the file ``/modelParameters/mprocEcon_validate.csv``).
 These data are used for:
 1. The 75th and 25th percentile CS Range and Predicted CS line in Figures 1-4 and Figures 8-9
 2. The predicted (CS) line in Figure 5
-3. Figures 6,7,10,11 in combination with the Counterfactual (DAS) Simulations
+3. Figures 6,7,10,11, A1, and A2 in combination with the Counterfactual (DAS) Simulations

 There are three other models that are robustness checks.